 The author box is one of the many ways how you can further promote yourself, your authors, and your site.
 The reason being is that people will go and visit the author’s social media accounts and perhaps get subscribed to them on said sites.

 This will, in turn, generate more visitors to your site because the author can then post and share all of his or her new blog posts on social media.
 People then click on those posts and get redirected to your site, which then generates a higher volume of visitors every day!
+They can write about anything – from technology to golf news.
 Now the only question remaining to be answered is which plugin to download and use?

 I have been searching for a middle ground plugin – a plugin that has a lot of features in its free state and also overfull worthwhile features in the Pro version without breaking the bank.

 I have been using a couple of different author box plugins on various sites (depending on what the client wants), but most of the time, I just simply download and install the “Simple Author Box” plugin.
 I have had a pleasant experience with this plugin, and all of my questions have been answered by the development team behind the plugin.

 So, what is “Simple Author Box” anyway?

 Simple Author Box is a plugin that allows you to create a simple author box (thank you, captain obvious).
 With it, you can create an author box in a couple of minutes with all of the functionalities that you would see being used on other high-end sites.